 The best place to be on Grand National day is Aintree Racecourse, sample the atmosphere first hand and see history in the making.
 Ticket prices range from £20 all the way up to several hundred pounds for VIP and hospitality tickets.
-If you’re in the UK you can enjoy live coverage of the race from Channel Four.
+If you’re in the UK you can enjoy live coverage of the race from ITV.
 Those outside the UK will need to check local TV listings, the race is screened in most countries but may only be available on satellite or pay per view channels.
 One option which you may not have considered is to watch the race streamed over the internet, many online bookmakers offer this as a free service to customers.

 WHO CAN ENTER?